 We estimate the fair value of our options to purchase shares of common stock to employees using the Black-Scholes option pricing model, which requires the input of highly subjective assumptions, including (a) the expected stock price volatility, (b) the calculation of the expected term of the award, (c) the risk-free interest rate and (d) expected dividends.
 Due to the lack of a public market for the trading of our common stock and a lack of company-specific historical and implied volatility data, we have based our estimate of expected volatility on the historical volatility of a group of similar companies that are publicly traded.
 The historical volatility is calculated based on a period of time commensurate with the expected term assumption.
 The computation of expected volatility is based on the historical volatility of a representative group of companies with similar characteristics to our company, including stage of product development and life science industry focus.
-We are a development stage company in an early stage of product development with no revenues and the representative group of companies that are most representative of our Company.
+We are a development stage company in an early stage of product development with no revenues and the representative group of companies has certain similar characteristics.
+We believe the group selected has sufficient similar economic and industry characteristics, and includes companies that are most representative of our Company.
 We use the simplified method as prescribed by the SEC Staff Accounting Bulletin No. 107, Share-Based Payment, to calculate the expected term for options granted to employees and non-employees as we do not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term.
 The expected term is applied to the stock option grant group as a whole, as we do not expect substantially different exercise or post-vesting termination behavior among our employee population.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock options.
-The expected dividend yield is assumed to be zero as we have never paid dividends and have no current plans to pay any dividends on our common stock, similar to our peer group.
-The grant date fair value of restricted stock award grants
+The expected dividend yield is assumed to be zero as we have never paid dividends a